 The ultimate goal of every business’s decision to adopt or invest in new technology or process is to maximize the return on investment.

 When you provide customers a great experience, they will eventually become evangelists, which is basically free advertising.
-Conversely, awful customer experience leads to losing those customers and a bad reputation online.
+Conversely, an awful customer experience leads to losing those customers and a bad reputation online.

 Evangelism and Customer Loss

-The most trusted and valued words about the products and services that a business has to offer does not come from experts or brand ambassadors.
+The most trusted and valued words about the products and services that a business has to offer do not come from experts or brand ambassadors.
 It comes from evangelists.
 Evangelists are customers who proclaim good about their experiences with products and services.
 They also produce word-of-mouth advertising mostly by their own volition.

-Word-of-mouth is considered the simplest form of advertising that is almost free of charge, naturally generates itself and creates, strengthens and spreads customer loyalty.
+Word-of-mouth is considered the simplest form of advertising that is almost free of charge, naturally generates itself, and creates, strengthens, and spreads customer loyalty.
 Word of mouth is not only a cost-effective marketing phenomenon, but it also validates our future marketing endeavors making it more successful with higher returns on investment.
 Loyal customers especially definitely strengthen marketing efforts.

 The main factor that makes a customer an evangelist is the experience.
-They don’t just share the products or services, they share the great experience that they had.
-Marketing nowadays revolves around emotions more than practicality and the greatest thing that could influence the emotions of an individual is still experience, whether good or bad.
+They don’t just share the products or services; they share the great experience that they had.
+Marketing nowadays revolves around emotions more than practicality and the greatest thing that could influence the emotions of an individual is still experience—whether good or bad.

 On the other hand, losing a customer does the opposite.
 First, you lose the immediate value of the customer.
 Then, you lose the lifetime value of the customer.
-Lastly, getting new customers is generally more expensive than retaining new ones.
+Lastly, getting new customers is generally more expensive than retaining existing ones.

 The Linchpins: Word of Mouth and Customer Churn

 Before, we used to believe that a good product sells itself.
 Now, living in a customer-centric digital world, a good service about a product will be sold by evangelists.
 They voluntarily advertise the product and produce more evangelists by doing so.